cuayacas7/opencog/opencog/nlp/learn/README.md

     The words from the sentence "*This is a test*" should appear inside the table below the *name* column.

-IF EVERYTHING WORKED FINE YOU ARE READY TO WORK (go to [Bulk Text Parsing](#bulk-text-parsing)), OTHERWISE GO BACK TO STEP 0 (Or fix your bug if you happen to know what went wrong)!!
+IF EVERYTHING WORKED FINE YOU ARE READY TO WORK (go to [Bulk Text Parsing](#bulk-text-parsing)), OTHERWISE GO BACK TO STEP 0 (or fix your bug if you happen to know what went wrong)!!

-*Note*: The first 5 steps are only necessary the first time you install the docker container.
+*Note 1*: Steps 1-5 are only necessary the first time you install the docker container.
-Afterwards, you just need to follow steps 6 and 7 every time you want to use your container.
+Afterwards, you just need to follow steps 6 and 7 every time you want to use a new container.

+*Note 2*: Keep in mind that everytime you run `docker-compose run dev` it will create a new instance of *opencog* but the same instances of *postgres* and *relex* will be running on the background.
+Use (Ctrl+D) to exit a container.
+Some usefull commands for managing your containers on your local machine are listed below:
+  -`docker ps`                     To see the list of all the active containers (it shows *container_ID*) -`docker ps -a`                  To see the list of all the existing containers -`docker attach container_ID`    To "log-in" to an existing container (for example an existing instance of *opencog*) -`docker stop container_ID`      To stop a running container.
+  -`docker stop $(docker ps -q)`   To stop all running containers.
+  -`docker kill container_ID`      To kill a running container.
+  -`docker rm container_ID`        To delete an existing but inactive container.
+  -`docker rm -f container_ID`     To delete a running container (it will kill it first).

+**OBS)** DO NOT try to delete all running containers unless strictly necessary because it will delete the *postgres* instance as well, which means losing all your databases!!!

+*Note 3*: Remember to always close any cogserver (Ctrl+D) sessions you have started before continuing, otherwise you will have problems accessing your databases later.